DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Related Work

-\textbf{Evaluation Methodology:} Traditional TOD evaluation relies on task-level metrics such as success rate and slot error rate measured on standard benchmarks like MultiWOZ~\citep{budzianowski2018multiwoz}, SGD~\citep{rastogi2020schema}, and tau-bench~\citep{yao2024taubench}, which effectively capture transactional outcomes but provide limited insight into conversational quality.
-The poor correlation between surface-level metrics like BLEU/ROUGE and human judgments~\citep{liu2016not} motivates more sophisticated evaluation approaches that consider behavioral fidelity and distributional alignment~\citep{nam2025efficient}.
-Our work advances this evaluation paradigm through three key contributions: (1) explicit modeling of conversational feature occurrence rate distributions using KL divergence to measure alignment on fine-grained failure modes rather than binary task success, (2) validation of predictive utility through model A/B test replication beyond correlation analysis, and (3) discriminator accuracy as a direct measure of distributional realism.
+\textbf{Evaluation Methodology:} Traditional TOD evaluation, including recent end-to-end frameworks such as AutoTOD~\citep{xu2024autotod} and ProTOD~\citep{dong2025protod}, relies on task-level metrics such as success rate and slot accuracy measured on standard benchmarks like MultiWOZ~\citep{budzianowski2018multiwoz}, SGD~\citep{rastogi2020schema}, and tau-bench~\citep{yao2024taubench}.
+These metrics effectively capture transactional outcomes but provide limited insight into conversational quality.
+Our work addresses the complementary problem of building realistic user simulators to evaluate such systems, focusing on failure mode detection rather than transactional success, and advances this evaluation paradigm through three key contributions: (1) explicit modeling of conversational feature occurrence rate distributions to measure alignment on fine-grained failure modes, (2) validation of predictive utility through correlation analysis, and (3) discriminator accuracy as a direct measure of distributional realism.